-The best XC (cross country) mountain bike forks
+The best mountain bike forks for XC (cross-country) riding

 If it’s a high-performance, lightweight cross-country suspension fork that you’re after, there aren’t many options that can beat the Fox Float 32 Factory Step-Cast.

 Compared to many of its Boost-equipped rivals, the Fox 32 is appreciably narrower when measured from leg to leg thanks to a stepped cut-out at the drop-outs.
 This nifty feature has not only improved lateral stiffness but considerably reduced its weight over its rivals, too.

-Fox has redesigned the crown and claim improved stiffness of 20%, something that if true will have made the 32 as stiff as the current 34 fork, its bigger, trail-focussed cousin.
+Fox has redesigned the crown and claims improved stiffness of 20 per cent, something that if true will have made the 32 as stiff as the current 34 fork, its bigger, trail-focussed cousin.

 The RockShox SID Ultimate sits at the very top of the company’s cross-country range of suspension forks and forms part of the ‘Signature Series’.
-At 1481g, it may represent the lightest model in the range but it’s still a fair whack heavier than its chief adversary, the Fox Float 32 Factory Step-Cast.
+At 1,481g, it may represent the lightest model in the range but it’s still a fair whack heavier than its chief adversary, the Fox Float 32 Factory Step-Cast.

 Despite this, however, the SID is appreciably stiff and can be punished day in, day out without the fear of something going wrong.
 The Charger 2 RLC damper system is highly tunable and delivers coil-spring-like levels of linear progression and feel.

 Available in the choice of SID Blue or Gloss Black it can be matched to any modern bicycle color-way, ensuring you stand out on the trail.